The Telltale Moozadell: Synopsis

 A.J. and some friends break into their high school one night and go swimming.
 Some of them break into a teacher's office, throw supplies into the pool, and smash the trophy case.
 The police trace a custom pizza left at the scene to them.
 There is a conference between the school principal and the football coach, and Tony and Carmela with A.J.
 The Sopranos are surprised, and Carmela is angry, that A.J.'s punishment is going to be suspended because of his improved academic performance, and because it is in "his best interest – and the team's" for him to continue playing football.
 The principal says that any punishment should now be decided by the parents; they ground A.J. for a month with extra chores, such as cleaning the gutters.

 Carmela is delighted with the large sapphire ring Tony gives her for her birthday.
 She later asks, "Is there anything you need to tell me?"

 Tony is teased, provoked, thrilled, and fascinated by Gloria.
 At her request, he takes her to the zoo, and they have sex in the deserted reptile house.
 In a hotel room, undressing him, she is thrilled to find his gun.
 She says ironically, "Mr. Waste Management!"
 At her next session with Dr. Melfi she speaks of her happiness.
 Melfi asks about the man's voice she heard when Gloria last phoned her; Gloria seems offended and answers evasively.
 Melfi reminds Gloria that she attempted suicide when her last relationship failed.
 At Tony's next session he says that he had a very successful week and gives Melfi a bonus on top of his regular payment.
 She tries to refuse it, but he insists.
 She knows she is being lied to.

 Carmela has begun to approve of Jackie Jr. as a romantic partner for Meadow, as he is helpful around the house and bonds with A.J., mentoring him in football.
 In a heart-to-heart with Tony, Jackie promises that he will work hard.
 Later, Tony runs into him at an illegal casino and angrily rebukes him, saying emphatically, "If you're spending time with my daughter, I want the best from you."

 The Soprano family takes over a nightclub.
 Christopher tells Adriana that she will be the owner/manager.
 She renames it "Crazy Horse."
-On the club's opening night, Matush Giamona is caught dealing ecstasy in the bathroom and thrown out.
+On the club's opening night, Matush is caught dealing ecstasy in the bathroom and thrown out.
 Jackie tells Matush that he and Chris are associates.
 He asks Chris to let his friend Matush continue dealing inside the club; Chris dismisses him.
 Jackie then tells Matush that Chris permits him to deal outside the club.
 He does so and is badly beaten up by Furio and his men.
 At home, Jackie asks Ralphie for a "piece" and, without much questioning, Ralphie gives him a .38 revolver.